Skip to main content

 • Stay in communication.
 The staff cannot change something if they are not aware it needs attention.

-• If you are more comfortable discussing a suggestion or problem with the Administrative Assistant or Director, please feel free to do so!
+• If you are more comfortable discussing a suggestion or problem with the Academic Program Specialist or Director, please feel free to do so!

 DRESS

 Volunteers should dress neatly and appropriately – no hats, midriff tops or revealing clothing.
-Please make sure you are wearing a volunteer name tag.
+Please make sure you are wearing a volunteer name tag at all times.
+This tells staff you have already visited the front.

 SMOKING, DRUGS & ALCOHOL